ihr486/Soyogi/README.md

 Floating-point Ogg/Vorbis decoder for embedded platforms

 ## Overview
-Soyogi is designed to run on some variants of Renesas RX231 MCU, with at least 64KB of RAM and 128KB of Code Flash.
+Soyogi(そよぎ、"tremor" in Japanese) is designed to run on some variants of Renesas RX231 MCU, with at least 64KB of RAM and 128KB of Code Flash.

 Its salient features include: